5 min read

 The Importance of Disciplined Routines

-Effective Methods for Enhancing Your Bible-Reading Discipline
+Effective Methods for Improving Your Bible-Reading Discipline

 • Chronological: Read events in the order they occurred.